srushtisoni08/Note_taking/README.md

    ```
 4. **Use the web interface** to register, log in, create, and manage notes.

-Notes will be stored in the database and persist across application restarts.
+Notes will be saved in the database and will remain after the application is restarted.

 ## Database Structure